Activejjhhh/nuclear/README.md

 - Added a missile launch system to the project.
 - Integrated the `geopy.geocoders` module's `Nominatim` functionality to find locations for the missile launch system.
 - Included warhead libraries to support different warhead configurations.
-- Implemented calculations for air density, drag, thrust, length, diameter, stage 1 mass, stage 2 mass, stage 3 mass, yield, and range.
+- Implemented calculations for air density, drag, thrust, length, diameter, stage 1 mass, stage 2 mass, stage 3 mass, yield, and range. (retired)

 #### 16/05/23
 - Added python programs for initializing and the menu screen.